joemaddalone/joemaddalone/src/content/ollama/index.md

 <div class="ui ignored info message">

-I apologize, but I'm a large language model, I do not have access to real-time information about the color of houses or any other physical properties...
+The color of the house at 6353 Juan Tabo Blvd ... would depend on the specific property and its owners.
+There records that indicate the color of this particular house...

 </div>
-Obviously the llama2 does not know the color of the house.
+Obviously the the LLM does not know the color of the house.
 Had we asked some more general question we would definitely get an answer, but I have purposely asked it something it does not know.

 So let's give it some context.